michaelbradley91/StickySharedResources/README.md

 Code Examples
 -------------
 ### Getting started
 To do anything, you first need to create an empty resource group.
-This is your only way of creating new resources.
+Resource groups are the only way to create resources.

 <code>var resourceGroup = SharedResourceGroup.CreateWithNoAcquiredSharedResources();</code>